Timothy Flanders

 Timothy Flanders (born September 29, 1991) is an American former professional football running back.
 He played in the Canadian Football League (CFL) for the BC Lions, Winnipeg Blue Bombers and Ottawa Redblacks.

 College career

 Flanders played college football for the Sam Houston State Bearkats from 2010 to 2013.
+He is the program's all-time leader in career rushing yards and rushing touchdowns.

 Professional career

 New Orleans Saints

 Upon finishing his collegiate career, Flanders signed as an undrafted free agent with the New Orleans Saints on May 10, 2014.
 However, he did not make the final roster and was released on August 21, 2014.

 Calgary Stampeders (first stint)

 The following year, Flanders signed with the Calgary Stampeders on March 18, 2015, but was released prior to training camp on May 2, 2015.